stefan0xC/vaultwarden-ansible-podman/README.md

 ansible-vaultwarden
 =========

-Installs vaultwarden behind an nginx proxy using postgres backend in a (rootless) podman container.
+Installs vaultwarden behind an nginx proxy using postgres backend in a (rootfull) podman container.

 Requirements
 ------------

 Ansible Collections (especially the [containers.podman](https://docs.ansible.com/ansible/latest/collections/containers/podman/index.html) collection) are required.
 You should also have a working SMTP server and a domain pointing to your webserver.

-WIP: systemd/user unit files for automatic startup of rootless containers after reboot (and/or rewriting the role for running the container rootfull).

 Role Variables
 --------------